-- What is a Hazard Mitigation Plan?
+- What is a Flood Hazard Management Plan?

 - Why is it important to me?

-- What can I do to participate?
+- How can I participate?

-- Planning Status

-- Mitigation Success Stories

-► Social Media
+Social Media

-Baldwin County's social media outlets on X and Facebook were utilized to publish information regarding public meetings, the online questionnaire, and general hazard mitigation planning information.
+Baldwin County's social media outlets on X, Instagram and Facebook were utilized to publish information regarding public meetings, the online questionnaire, and general hazard mitigation planning information.